preraulab/TF_sigma_peaks_SLEEP2021/README.md

 </p>

 <p align="center">
 <sup><sub>Spindles are a subset of TFσ peaks.
-Traditionaly scored spindles (magenta regions) are represented as sigma range (10-16Hz) time-frequency peaks in the spectrogram (TFσ peaks) (boxed regions).
+Traditionally scored spindles (magenta regions) are represented as sigma range (10-16Hz) time-frequency peaks in the spectrogram (TFσ peaks) (boxed regions).
 While scored spindles correspond directly to TFσ peaks, there are many clear TFσ peaks that are not scored as spindles.
 Source: Dimitrov et. al <sup>10</sup></sup></sub>
 </p>

 <br/>